marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 <br />

 By the time `initialize` is called, the data from the sources above have been merged and are available on `this.state`.
-While in this method, the state can by set directly.
+While in this method, `this.state` can by set directly.
 Ultimately, whatever the state is at the end of this method, will be the initial state of the component.
-Keep in mind that assignments to `this.state` from here extend the existing state object, they do not replace it.
+Keep in mind that assignments to `this.state` extend the existing object, they do not replace it.

 :::info

 Sometimes, initial state properties must be set dynamically (e.g. referencing the viewport width to determine the initial layout of a component).
 This is the appropriate place to perform that logic.
-Alternatively, `update` would also be appropriate, if the logic can wait until after the initial render of the component.
+Alternatively, calling `setState` from the `update` method would also be appropriate, if the logic can wait until after the initial render of the component.

 :::